 Obtain an energy audit or feasibility study for the proposed Energy Improvement(s).

-The term of the Benefit Assessment associated with the Qualifying Project may not exceed the weighted average effective useful life (“EUL”) of the Energy Improvement(s).
+The term of the Benefit Assessment associated with the Qualifying Project may not exceed the weighted average effective useful life (“EUL”) of the Energy Improvement(s), except in the context of Restructuring, in which case the term of the applicable Benefit Assessment may be extended up to thirty (30) months beyond the weighted average EUL of the applicable Energy Improvement(s).
 EUL is determined through the energy audit, based on industry best practice, and is subject to approval by (1) either the Technical Administrator or a Technical Reviewer, and (2) the Green Bank.
-Regardless of a Project’s EUL, the term of the Benefit Assessment may not exceed 25 years unless approved by Green Bank, in its sole discretion.
+Regardless of a Project’s EUL, the term of the Benefit Assessment may not exceed 25 years (taking into account, in the context of Restructuring, the term of any previous Benefit Assessment associated with the applicable Energy Improvement(s)) unless approved by Green Bank, in its sole discretion.

 Projected Total Cost Savings must exceed the Projected Financing Cost.
 In other words, the savings-to- investment ratio (“SIR”) of the project must be greater than one.
 To demonstrate that the SIR requirement has been satisfied the project must be either (1) reviewed and approved by the Technical Administrator, (2) reviewed and approved by a Technical Reviewer, (3) be certified as Investor Confidence Project “Investor Ready Energy Efficiency”2 Project, or (4), for certain projects which include third party-owned renewable energy system(s), reviewed and approved by Green Bank, or certified by a Qualified Capital Provider, as applicable and more particularly described in Appendix E. For the avoidance of doubt, the SIR calculation for the project must meet the requirements set forth in Article IV below.